totalgeorgie/a.app/README.md

 ##A.App

 Recruiting app built on Rails and Backbone.
-Video is integrated, as well as customer.io
+Video API is integrated, as well as customer.io